-At Thornaby Church of England, we aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will prepare them for an ever-changing digital world.
-Knowledge and understanding of ICT is of increasing importance for every child; both at home and for the future.
+We aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will prepare them for an ever-changing digital world.
+Knowledge and understanding of Computing is of increasing importance for every child; both at home and for the future.
 To encourage a love for learning in Computing, we support children’s creativity and cross-curricular learning, ensuring there are Computing links to other areas of the curriculum.
-We also aim to create an effective remote learning to ensure that children have access to the best possible learning during these unprecedented times.

 E-Safety also plays a critical role in our curriculum and embedding this in lessons throughout the year is a key priority.
 Through using CEOP and taking part in E-Safety day, children are taught how to keep safe online.
 We want to ensure that children are taught the importance of making the sensible choices online and acting responsible.
 We aim to make sure there are many links to: